-CARPENTERSVILLE ROAD OVER I-78 (NO. 278) (2 span, continuous, steel multi - girder)
+CARPENTERSVILLE ROAD OVER I-78 (STRUCTURE NO. 278)

 The substructure is in satisfactory condition.
 There are several fine to wide cracks at both abutments, and few spalls at the north abutment and pier.

 The approach roadway is in satisfactory condition.
 Both approach slabs exhibit medium to wide cracks, with few areas of spalls and severe scaling.